 Point Mariah and Sterling's Canyon Trail is a 5 mile lightly trafficked out and back trail located near Truckee, California that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until September.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from June until September.

 Great trail at the Royal Gorge Ski Area in Soda Springs, Ca. The trail is managed by the Tahoe Donner Land Trust.
 It's a pretty short trail and not too much incline.
 The most challenging aspect is the elevation if you're not used to it.
 The best part of this trail is the view at Point Mariah.
 It's amazing- to the east is the Sierra crest, and to the west is the North Fork of the North Fork of the American River and Snow Mountain.
 It's incredible, and the wildflowers along the way are great, too!